 Why do people start eating “clean” after a cancer diagnosis?
 Or a get flu shot way late in the season?
 We don’t act until it feels more real.
-So here it is, a clear cut statement, backed up by lots of research: Unhealthy lifestyle choices lead to diseases that lead to big problems, which lead to death.
+So here it is, a clear-cut statement, backed up by lots of research: Unhealthy lifestyle choices lead to diseases that lead to big problems, which lead to death.
 It’s up to you to make that real.

 Even with this breakdown, people will still put the seriousness of this off, usually because of confusion.
 There’s a lot to digest, and sometimes the mixed messages get overwhelming.
-“Cholesterol is just a number” “Statins aren’t that affective.”
+“Cholesterol is just a number” “Statins aren’t that effective.”
 “There are things more important than cholesterol.”